timurasif/social-service/Improvements.md

 # System Improvements

+Please note that these improvements are mentioned while keeping the current scope of functional requirements in mind.
+With the addition of new requirements, these recommendations may need to be adjusted.
+Changes in system design, choice of database and redesigning of the architecture might also be necessary to accommodate any future enhancements.

 ## Testing
 - Implement test cases (unit, integration, acceptance etc.)

 ## Monitoring and Logging
 - Performance monitoring, alerting and logging mechanisms to monitor system health and performance (Prometheus, Grafana, ELK stack can be used)

+## Image Optimization
+- Compression and decompression of image files for efficient storage

 ## Scalability